donno2048/qruine/README.md

 # qruine

-QR quine: scan this QR to recover the Python code used to maKe it
+QR quine: scan this QR to recover the Python code used to make it

 ![QR](./QR.png)